Wednesday, November 20, 2024

 "When he arrived at our house he ordered five bottles of beer," Cecille remembered.
 "I said, 'You're very small, you cannot finish five beers.
 I have there only three.'
 I said, 'Why are you going to drunk yourself?'
 'Because I remember my girlfriend is like a daughter [to me]…'" She laughed.
 The maudlin Weng Weng was most likely referring to Nina Sara.
 "But he was not able to finish the three bottles.
 He just finished one and got drunk already!"

-With Weng Weng's body encased in moulds on Cecille's workbench, someone in the neighbourhood shouted FIRE!
+With Weng Weng's body encased in molds on Cecille's workbench, someone in the neighbourhood shouted FIRE!
 "We rushed outside to see," recalled Cecille, "and Weng Weng was stuck up on the table.
 He cannot rise because he was tied up there with plaster!"

 Once again, Tony Maharaj bought the theatrical rights for the West Indies.
 “The second film, I paid for a little more, but it didn't do very well.
 The Impossible Kid, I paid $6,000 because in fairness to them, I felt that the first film had done well, and here was their second film, and when they asked me how much I would pay, I offered them $6,000 for it, and they were very happy.
 It didn't do great business.”
 Did it cover costs?
 “I think it may have covered or just fell below covering, but it was fine.
 For me, it is never always only about the money.
 I think in life if you just focus on the money, we lose focus on what we ought to be doing.
 That is the biggest problem.”
 So offering a more substantial amount was like a thank you to the Caballes?
 “Yes, because I think they deserved it.
 Here they were, struggling, making films they hoped would get out there somehow.”